Department of Physics

 The Physics Department provides students a solid foundation in classical and modern physics.
 Physics majors obtain a theoretical background in classical mechanics, electromagnetic theory, quantum mechanics, and thermal physics.
 Laboratory classes develop skills in experimental techniques.
-Elective courses in physics allow students to broaden their knowledge in areas such as biophysics, computational, nuclear, particle, x-ray, medical and solid state physics, and materials science.
+Elective courses in physics allow students to broaden their knowledge in areas such as biophysics, computational, nuclear, particle and solid state physics, and relativity and materials.
 Independent study with faculty members is encouraged.

 Courses in environmental science, archaemetry, space physics and astronomy bring broader physical concepts to the non-major.